sepulzera/Notes/ReadMe.md

 ![Screenshot of the note viewer](https://user-images.githubusercontent.com/43857716/71658680-46ada580-2d45-11ea-8f99-e261c2ac8e51.jpg)

 You don't need a note anymore?
 Just delete it without worry.
-We keep it in our trash, in case you want to restore it later.
+It is kept in the trash, in case you want to restore it later.

 ![Screenshot trash](https://user-images.githubusercontent.com/43857716/71658705-53ca9480-2d45-11ea-9333-bcdc4526ca83.jpg)

-This app fits your needs.
-Doesn't?
-Change it right to your needs.
+Few settings help to adjust the app to your needs.
+For example, Notes supports a dark theme.

 ![Screenshot list with dark theme](https://user-images.githubusercontent.com/43857716/71658678-44e3e200-2d45-11ea-8b75-8d9cd2ae3f25.jpg)